 Apart from the English Language Center (ELC), HCT has seven academic departments: Engineering, Information Technology (IT), Applied Sciences, Business Studies, Pharmacy, Photography and Fashion Design.

-The Engineering Department offers 12 specialisations under its three main sections of Mechanical & Industrial Engineering (MIE), Civil & Architecture Engineering (CAE) and Electrical & Electronic Engineering (EEE), namely: Architectural Engineering, Civil Engineering, Land Surveying, Quantity Surveying, Biomedical Engineering, Computer Engineering, Electrical Power Engineering, Electronics & Communications Engineering, Air Conditioning, Chemical Engineering, Mechanical Engineering and Oil & Gas.
+The Engineering Department offers 12 specialisations under its three main sections of Mechanical & Industrial Engineering (MIE), Civil & Architecture Engineering (CAE) and Electrical & Electronic Engineering (EEE), namely: Architectural Engineering, Civil Engineering, Land Surveying, Quantity Surveying, Draftsman, Computer Engineering, Electrical Power Engineering, Electronics & Communications Engineering, Air Conditioning & Refrigeration, Chemical Engineering, Mechanical Engineering and Oil & Gas.

 Networking, Internet & E-security, Database, Software Engineering and Information systems are offered by the IT Department.

-Students interested in Science and Technology have the opportunity to specialize in Applied Chemistry, Applied Biology or Environmental Science in the Applied Sciences Department.
+Students interested in Science and Technology have the opportunity to specialize in Applied Chemistry, Applied Biology, Environmental Science or Physics Unit in the Applied Sciences Department.

-The Business Studies Department offers the specializations Accounting, Human Resource Management (HRM), Marketing & Retailing, and E-Business.
+The Business Studies Department offers the specializations Accounting, Human Resource Management (HRM), Office Management, and E-Business.

 Additionally, HCT is affiliated with Cisco and Oracle and offers courses that are based on them, to prepare students for international certifications.